grassLEE/grassLeeBlog/blog/2023/dictionaries-lists-and-more/index.md

 However, keep in mind that a dictionary can hold multiple value types, including integers, lists, and even other dictionaries.

-Now that we have some key/value pairs established, we can now explore some of the basic Python functions to retrieve that data.
+Now that we have some key/value pairs established, we can explore some of the basic Python functions to retrieve that data.

 ## Dictionary Functions: